drj3ky11/Elasticsearch/README.md

 `sysctl vm.max_map_count=262144`

-Also you can edit the sysctl.conf en /etc añadiendo vm.max_map_count=262144
+Also you can edit the sysctl.conf en /etc adding  vm.max_map_count=262144